Your pumpkin is not going to help the deer - Hamilton City Magazine Skip to main content

 Fall is a magical time to get outside and see local wildlife.
 But don't get fooled by social media memes urging you to dump your jack o'lantern in the forest.

-Fall is here, and now the leaves are thinning it’s a magical time where we can see more wildlife in the woods than during the height of summer.
+Fall is here, and now that the leaves are thinning it’s a magical time where we can see more wildlife in the woods than during the height of summer.
 Animals and birds are still around stocking up for winter, and it’s easier to catch a glimpse through the trees of a bright red cardinal or the white puff of tail of a deer as it bounds away.

 If you’re like me, you probably wonder, “How do these animals make it through the cold months where nothing is growing?
 What the heck do they eat?”
 And if you’re a particularly helpful sort, you may ask yourself, “Is there anything I can do to make their fall and winter a little easier and keep them better fed?”